TeamAPS404/PDF_Parser/README.md

 This is a project made for Codefiesta.
 It is a PDF parser that can be used to parse pdf files such as FIR reports and converts it into a JSON format.
 A PDF parser, or PDF scraper, is a tool that extracts data from PDF documents.

+## Problem Statement
+The Indian government gets more than a million FIR pdf files each year.
+To accomplish this, they usually assign data extraction duties to officers who are currently on duty.
+The whole process is time-consuming and requires much effort.
+To solve this problem, we present a PDF parser.
+To address this issue, we have developed a PDF parser.

+Extracting data from PDF documents is done by using a tool known as a PDF parser or scraper.
+Manual data entry (copy and paste) is the most typical approach when several documents need to be analyzed.

 ## Installation
 To run this on your local system, you should have python and VS code installed.
 Afterwards, you need to install a python library known as PyMuPDF.
 With this library, we can access pdf files.
 Open your command window and type the following command.